broadinstitute/taigapy/docs/Definitions.md

 - If all values can be parsed as floats, the column with be assigned type float.
 - Otherwise, the column will be assigned type string.
 When fetching a file using taigapy (or taigr), the DataFrame returned will have these types.
 Programs using the DataFrame should cast types as appropriate.

+## Canonical Taiga ID
+The canonical ID of a datafile is of the form `dataset_permaname.dataset_version/datafile_name`, and refers the "real" datafile (so in the case of virtual datafiles, the underlying datafile).